 Figure 5.
 Interspecific hotspot comparison on the B. cinerea genome.
 For each SNP that is a top hit for one or more transcripts, the number of associated transcripts is counted, across both the B. cinerea transcriptome and the A. thaliana transcriptome.

 Figure 6.
 Genes linked to eQTL hotspots are in virulence and defense co-expression networks.
-Circles along the B. cinerea genome map are eQTL hotspots, centered at the gene containing the eQTL and with radius proportional to the number of transcripts linked to this hotspot.
+Circles along the B. cinerea 18 chromosomes are eQTL hotspots, centered at the gene containing the eQTL and with radius proportional to the number of transcripts linked to this hotspot.
 The gene center is marked with a white dot.
 Hotspots for B. cinerea transcripts are drawn in blue, hotspots for A. thaliana transcripts are drawn in green.
 The network names are based on biological functions from gene ontology analysis of network members, from Figure 4 of Zhang et al. 2018 and Figure 6 of Zhang et al. 2017.
 The A. thaliana networks depicted are the most inclusive of the host-dependent networks, from npr1-1.
 Links between hotspots and co-expression networks are drawn according to the number of genes shared between them.
 Variable line weight represents the percent of hotspot target genes shared with the co-expression network; 1-25% is dashed, 25-50% is dotted, 50-75% is solid, 75-100% is heavy solid.

 TABLES Table 1.
 Annotation of the hotspots identified from B. cinerea and A. thaliana eQTL.
 Each row identifies a significant eQTL hotspot SNP associated with transcripts in B. cinerea or in A. thaliana.
 Gene functions are from BotPortal, Arabidopsis GO overrepresentation are from PANTHER.
 The table also presents if the gene’s transcript is correlated with virulence or is associated with virulence via GWA from previous analysis (Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Zhang, Corwin et al. 2018).